epeters3/gospel-search/README.md

     Worker->>ElasticSearch: segments
 ```

 **Note**: Currently the ElasticSearch index is not persisted across docker image start-ups, so `PUT /populate-es` has to be called every time ElasticSearch starts up.
-That command only takes 10 or so seconds to run, so its not a big deal.
+That command only takes 20 or so seconds to run, so its not a big deal right now.

 ## Search Engine User Experience